11 Writing Contests for High School Students with Cash Awards

 6. YoungArts Competition

-Emerging artists ages 15 through 18, or grades 10 through 12, are invited to apply for this award in various disciplines, including visual arts, writing, and music, by submitting a portfolio of work.
-The winner is selected through a blind adjudication process conducted by an independent panel of highly accomplished artists.
+Emerging artists ages 15 through 18—or grades 10 through 12—are encouraged to apply for this award in various disciplines, including visual arts, writing, and music.
+Each student must submit a portfolio of their work.
+The winner is selected through a blind adjudication process by an independent panel of highly accomplished artists.

-There is a $35 application fee, but it can be waived.
+There is a $35 application fee, but it can be waived based on financial restraints.

-Winners of the YoungArts Competition receive financial awards up to $10,000, creative and professional development experiences with renowned guest artists, and eligibility for a nomination as a U.S. Presidential Scholar in the arts.
+Winners of the YoungArts Competition receive monetary awards up to $10,000.
+But the money is just one part of this award.
+The selected students will also receive creative and professional development experiences with renowned guest artists and be eligible for a U.S. Presidential Scholar in the arts nomination!

 7. The American Foreign Services Association Essay Contest

-US students grade 9 through 12, as well as students in the District of Columbia, U.S. territories, or US citizens attending school abroad or at home are welcome to submit an essay identifying the United States’ strengths and weaknesses in establishing peace in foreign countries.
-The essay must be between 1,000 and 1,250 words and answer three questions about US foreign policy and national security.
+US students grades 9 through 12, as well as students in the District of Columbia, U.S. territories, or U.S. citizens attending school abroad or at home, are welcome to submit an essay identifying the United States’ strengths and weaknesses in establishing peace in foreign countries.
+Essays must be between 1,000 and 1,250 words and answer three questions about US foreign policy and national security.

-The winner will receive a $2,500 cash prize as well as a Washington D.C. trip and a scholarship to attend Semester at Sea.
+The winner will receive not only a $2,500 cash prize but they will also win a Washington D.C. trip and a scholarship to attend Semester at Sea.
 A runner-up will receive $1,250 and a scholarship to attend the International Diplomacy Program of the National Student Leadership Conference.

 8. The Lewis Center Ten-Minute Play Contest

-Students in the eleventh grade (or international equivalent) are eligible for this annual playwriting contest.
-Each year, the jury consists of members of the Princeton University Program in Theater faculty.
+If you love plays and think you have something to say, feel free to apply and see if it makes your day.
+Students in the eleventh grade (or international equivalent) are eligible for the annual Lewis Center Ten-Minute Playwriting Contest.
+Each year’s jury consists of members from the Princeton University Program in Theater faculty.

 Applicants may submit only one play of 10 pages maximum.